-- unique if set, the function will raise an exception if more - than one value is returned - allow_white_space_in_action (bool) Some policies like emailtext would allow entering text with whitespaces.
+- unique if set, the function will raise an exception if more - allow_white_space_in_action (bool) Some policies like emailtext would allow entering text with whitespaces.
 These whitespaces must not be used to separate action values!

 Returns A list of the allowed tokentypes